omnistreams/omnistreams-spec/README.md

 [Reactive Streams](http://www.reactive-streams.org/), and
 [ReactiveX](http://reactivex.io/).
-The primary differences are that omnistreams have less functionality (no semantics for multiple subscribers, no built-in operators, etc) and have a heavy focus on inter-language streaming.
+The primary differences are that omnistreams have less functionality (no semantics for multiple subscribers, no built-in operators, etc) and have a heavy focus on streaming data between different programming languages across a network.
 The most important thing we stole from reactive streams is the pull-based backpressure semantics (see also [pull streams](https://github.com/pull-stream/pull-stream)).